zuplo/docs/docs/articles/local-development-env-variables.md

 :::warning

-As the `.env` file could contain sensitive information, it should not be committed to your version system.
+As the `.env` file could contain sensitive information, it shouldn't be committed to your version system.
 Consider adding .env to your .gitignore file.

 :::